-More than 100 Canadians die or are seriously injured each year as a result of collisions at rail crossings and trespassing on railway property.
+More than 100 Canadians are killed or are seriously injured each year as a result of collisions at rail crossings and trespassing on railway property.
 These incidents are devastating for the individuals involved, their friends and family, railway employees, first responders and communities.
-And virtually all of these incidents could be avoided.
+Whether you are travelling on foot, in a car, or riding a bike or other recreational vehicle, staying safe around railway tracks is about understanding the signs and signals and responding accordingly.

 Rail safety tips